manuasir/singleton/README.md

 If you want to reload the promised value, regardless of whether the *lazy construction* has been completed or not, call the `Singleton.reload()` method.
 It would call the *lazy constructor* forcibly, even if the *lazy construction* has been completed in sometime.

 ### 3.2.
 Demonstration
-As I've mentioned, `tstl-singleton` always ensures the *lazy constructor* to be called *"only one at time"*.
-As you can see from the below example code, even simultaneous call on the `Singleton.get()` has been occcured, the *lazy constructor* would be called *"only one at time"*.
+As previously mentioned, `tstl-singleton` always ensures the *lazy constructor* to be called *"only one at time"*.
+As you can see from the example code below, even simultaneous call on the `Singleton.get()` has been occcured, the *lazy constructor* would be called *"only one at time"*.

 ```typescript
 import { Singleton } from "tstl-singleton";